-Finding a cheap iron is not difficult, but finding a quality one that lasts can be another problem entirely.
-There are several cheap irons available, but buying cheap can be a waste of time and energy if the appliance only lasts a month or two… if that.
+Finding a cheap iron is not difficult, but finding a quality one that lasts can be.
+There are several cheap irons available, but you’ll find many of them will have insufficient power, poor build quality, uncomfortable designs and even be prone to leaking.

 The good news is there are several winners out there…and we’ve done the research and testing for you.
 We’ve found the best steam irons for sale online that are not just affordable, but well worth the money!

 Here are some of the best steam iron under $50 for you to choose from.
 (Although, if you can stretch the budget a little more, also see our overall best iron review.)